 How often should you perform Basti?

-How often you perform Basti will be dependent on a case-by-case basis.
+How often you perform Basti will depend on a case-by-case basis.
 If you are treating a severe or chronic disorder, you will likely need to perform Basti multiple times, over a prolonged period to receive the results you need.
 This may mean performing it multiple days in a row consistently, or several days a week for a specific amount of weeks.
 It is important to avoid overdoing this therapy, however, as you can become habituated to the cleansing effect, weakening the colon over time.
 Therefore it is usually best to give breaks in between, even with more severe disorders.

 During an Ayurvedic cleanse, Basti is typically performed 2 to 3 days consistently, and then once a week for about 4 weeks during the “post-cleanse” phase.
 After the cleanse, the Anuvasana (Oil) Basti can be used (if appropriate), as long as the toxins have been removed thoroughly.